-In today's environment, speed and performance is everything when it comes to website loading and conversion rate optimization.
-Kinsta's own infrastructure will allow you to scale up slowly and automatically and provide you with the resources when you need it most.
+In today’s technological climate, the speed and performance of your website are everything when it comes to website loading and conversions.
+Kinsta’s own infrastructure allows you to scale up slowly and automatically, as well as provide you with the resources when you need them most.

 3. 24/7 website monitoring and security

 Security is one of the most important aspects of running any website or online business.
+And now more so than ever.
 Especially for an eCommerce setup.

 Kinsta has in place technology that continuously monitors your websites for any malicious activities.
 This technology includes DDoS detection, hardware firewalls, and SSL support.